Interior rendering of dining space by BluEntCAD

 Details can also include human figures.
 This is especially useful for hospitality, government and commercial architectural projects.
 3D artists can “populate” your locations with 3D models of human figures or even shots of actual humans from templates.
 This can make parts of a render hyper-realistic.

-It’s easier for clients to visualize themselves in a space when they see other humans in that space, working, relaxing, or engaging in a hobby.
+Clients find it easier to visualize themselves in a space when they see other humans working, relaxing, or engaging in a hobby.

 The setting of your rendering can sway your client’s final decision.
 Make sure your architectural rendering company understands that.